 terelj national park

-While the first 20 kilometres (12,43 miles) of the park have been developed for tourism (we find there many yurts camps, and some of them have very high quality equipment), the rest of the park offers a very wild land on 2864 square kilometres (1105,80 square miles), and most of the park is not accessible to vehicles.
+While the first 20 kilometres (12,43 miles) of the park has been developed for tourism (we find there many yurts camps, and some of them have very high-quality equipment), the rest of the park offers a very wild land on 2864 square kilometres (1105,80 square miles), and most of the park is not accessible to vehicles.

 Near the entrance of the park, we can see many rocky formations, notably the turtle rock "melkhi khad" a surprising 24 metres (78,74 feet) high rocky formation reminding a turtle, or the rock of the old man reading.